mvincent7891/lite_rail/README.md

 require_relative 'app/models/user.rb'
 ...
 ```
-If you need to access other models, just use associations (NB: `associatable` and `searchable` modules not yet connected to model base) or require them.
+If you need to access other models, just use associations (NB: `associatable` and `searchable` modules not yet connected to model base).

 ### Controller-Model Interface

 Now let's see how the controller and model interact with each other.
 We're going to create a new user from within our controller.
-* Open up your new controller model and override the `#initialize` method by writing a blank method (we'll need a server in the future when we initialize).
+* Open up your new controller model and override the `#initialize` method by writing a blank method (we'll need a server in the future before when we can initialize properly).
 * OK - now write a `#new` method.
 * This method should instantiate a new user with a name and age, then save the user.